mstksg/inCode/copy/entries/pararrow.md

 What went wrong
 ---------------

-Let's dig into actual desguaring.
+Let's dig into actual desugaring.
 According to the proc notation specs:

 ~~~haskell
 test3 = proc x -> do